 Where are some of your favorite Galway spots to pick up great Christmas presents?

-Galway has many great retail shops, The Treasure Chest being one of them, but the last few years it would have to be Smyths Toy Store.
+Galway has many great retail shops, but the last few years it would have to be Smyths Toy Store.

 What is your connection to Galway?